jimpick/codemirror-multicore/README.md

 [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/import/github/jimpick/codemirror-multicore)

 Note: Some of the dependencies don't work with pnpm, which glitch will use by default.
-To use regular name, open up a console and type: `enable-npm`
+To use regular npm, open up a console and type: `enable-npm`

 # License